modraws/dumbstupidness/README.md

 yeah

 # A tutorial
-Go to the link above, and click the button that says "<> Code", then press "Download ZIP".
+Click the button that says "<> Code", then press "Download ZIP".
 Open your file manager and go to the folder where you put Fleasion.
 Extract the ZIP into this folder.
 The files will be in a subfolder called dumbstupidness-main,
 so make sure to move all the files from the subfolder, to the folder where Fleasion is located.